 After students are admitted, they will be invited to submit a Financial Certification Statement.
 The Financial Certification Statement may be submitted online at http://admissions.tc.umn.edu/forms/fincert.html or a paper copy of the form is available at http://admissions.tc.umn.edu/PDFs/FinCert.pdf.
 (Residents of Manitoba, Canada should submit the online form.)
 The University reserves the right to request a deposit in a local U.S. bank before sending an I-20 form.

-The University of Minnesota offers a limited number of Global Excellence Scholarships for incoming freshmen and transfer international students studying on an F-1 visa.
-These competitive scholarships cover the full difference between resident and non-resident tuition rates or 50% of the difference between resident and non-resident tuition rates.
-For fall 2012, the values of the awards are $2,625 or $5,250.
-No separate scholarship application is required.
+The University of Minnesota offers a limited number of Global Excellence Scholarships for incoming freshmen and transfer international students studying on an F-1 visa and admitted for fall semesters.
+The Gold Global Excellence Scholarship awards the full difference between resident and non-resident tuition (freshmen only) and the Maroon Global Excellence Scholarship awards 50% of the difference between resident and non-resident tuition (freshmen and transfer students).
+For fall 2013, the values of the awards are $3,125 or $6,250.
+All admitted students are automatically reviewed for this scholarship so no separate scholarship application is required.
 Students are considered for these awards based on an overall assessment of the admission application.

 A visa is required for international students to enter the United States.
 Most international students enter the U.S. on an F-1 student visa, which is a nonimmigrant visa that is granted to applicants who want to enroll full-time at a U.S. college or university.